Establishing JDBC Connection in Java

 Connection con = DriverManager.getConnection(url,user,password)

-password – password from which your sql command prompt can be accessed.
+- password: password from which the SQL command prompt can be accessed.

 String url = “ jdbc:oracle:thin:@localhost:1521:xe”

-Where oracle is the database used, thin is the driver used, @localhost is the IP Address where database is stored, 1521 is the port number and xe is the service provider.
-All 3 parameters above are of String type and are to be declared by programmer before calling the function.
-Use of this can be referred from final code.
+Where oracle is the database used, thin is the driver used, @localhost is the IP Address where a database is stored, 1521 is the port number and xe is the service provider.
+All 3 parameters above are of String type and are to be declared by the programmer before calling the function.
+Use of this can be referred to from the final code.